 What are the 5 steps of the ADDIE training model?

 ADDIE is an acronym for the five instructional design phases in the model: Analysis, Design, Development, Implementation and Evaluation.
-They are intended to be structured in order and are described below:

 Analysis – Analyze the needs of your learners